jakearmendariz/distributed_kvs/cc_outline.md

 Again, the idea here is that we are not getting rid of any of the client’s causal context.
 Whatever the client gave the local replica as causal context we are giving back PLUS the updated version of the key that the client just wrote to.

-	For case 4:
+*For case 4:(Key is not present in store, client request causal context not empty)*

-		If client request causal context has an entry for the key being written to:
+<u>If client request causal context has an entry for the key being written to:</u>

 Extract VCcc from causal context.
 Increment local position in VCcc.